Ledgewood Circle

-The Ledgewood Circle was the intersection of Route 10 and U.S. Route 46 (US 46) in the Ledgewood section of Roxbury Township, New Jersey.
+The Ledgewood Circle was the intersection of Route 10 and (US 46 in the Ledgewood section of Roxbury, in Morris County, New Jersey.
 Both highways are major east–west arteries in Morris County, New Jersey, and both are also lined with businesses and strip malls.
 Consequently Route 10 and US 46 experience heavy daily use, especially during the rush hours and on the weekends.
 This intersection is also the western terminus of Route 10.

 Replacement

 In the mid 1990s, the New Jersey Department of Transportation dismantled the Ledgewood Circle and reconfigured the two highways into a signalized T-intersection.

-Before the circle was replaced, eastbound traffic on US 46 had to travel almost three-quarters of the way around the circle (while contending with traffic merging on to US 46 east and west from Route 10 west) in order to continue traveling on US 46 east.
+Before the circle was replaced, eastbound traffic on U.S. Route 46 had to travel almost three-quarters of the way around the circle (while contending with traffic merging on to U.S. Route 46 east and west from Route 10 west) in order to continue traveling on U.S. Route 46 east.

 Travelers on U.S. Route 46 west wishing to travel on Route 10 east also had to go almost three-quarters of the way around the circle with the same merging traffic to reach Route 10 eastbound.
 There were traffic metering signals to provide gaps in traffic so that motorists could in theory move in and out of the circle safely, but these signals were overwhelmed by the volume of daily traffic entering and exiting the circle and were not effective.